AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-06-21-Bowyer-Watson-Algorithm-for-Delaunay-Triangulation.md

 <!-- https://www.newcastle.edu.au/__data/assets/pdf_file/0017/22508/13_A-fast-algorithm-for-constructing-Delaunay-triangulations-in-the-plane.pdf -->

-Before we begin with this post, I'd like to point out that a lot of research has gone into constructing Delaunay Triangulations.
-The intent of this post is solely to present a straightforward and popular method to constructing such a triangulation, as well as learning some useful techniques along the way.
-The Bowyer-Watson algorithm is well suited for making static artworks with a moderate amount of points.
+Before we begin with this post, I'd like to point out that a lot of research has gone into algorithms for constructing Delaunay Triangulations.
+The intent of this post is solely to present a somewhat straightforward and popular method for constructing such a triangulation, as well as learning some useful techniques along the way.
+The Bowyer-Watson algorithm is well suited for making artworks with a moderate amount of points.
 For creating animated or interactive triangulations I would recommend using one of the many efficient and highly optimized libraries that already exist for these purposes like <a href='https://github.com/mapbox/delaunator'>delaunator</a>.
 I'll include a short section how to use the delaunator at the end!

 Lastly, before we begin, you can find a highly un-optimized version of the BW algo <a href='https://openprocessing.org/sketch/1587231'>here</a> which was essentially my initial version of the algo.
 This tutorial is loosely based on <a href='https://github.com/msavela'>Matias Savela</a>'s implementation which is quite digestible and very readable, and improves on the mistakes and implementation choices that I've made during my initial attempt!
 With this out of the way we can dive into the algorithm: